Data File Updated: Monday, October 15, 2018

 The place of origin of the Loroi species is unknown; the Loroi are one of three known starfaring species collectively referred to as the Soia-Liron, whose biochemistries are very similar, and whose technological civilizations predate the fall of the ancient Soia Empire, which at its height controlled much of the Orion arm of our galaxy.
 Following the collapse of that empire several hundred thousand years ago, the Loroi, like nearly all the races of the local region at that time, suffered a complete breakdown of their starfaring civilization, and endured an extended dark age in which their technological sophistication regressed to pre-industrial levels.
 Scattered across the three Sister Worlds of Deinar, Taben and Perrein (also known as the Splinter Colonies), Loroi enclaves independently rebuilt their civilizations over the millennia, slowly regaining lost knowledge with the help of the artifacts that littered the Soia ruins.
-After the rediscovery of starflight in 850 CE, the Loroi followed in the footsteps of the Soia (from whom the Loroi believe they are descended), expanding their sphere of influence through both conquest and alliance.
+After the rediscovery of starflight in 850 CE, the Loroi followed in the footsteps of their Soia ancestors, expanding their sphere of influence and building an empire through both alliance and conquest.

-Today, the Loroi Empire spans several hundred inhabited star systems in seven sectors in the direction of Taurus, and incorporates 9 sentient species.
-Nominally, the Empire is a Union in which each member nation governs itself, but in practice it is a military protectorate dominated by the Loroi.
-See section: Government.
+Today, the Loroi Union spans several hundred inhabited star systems in seven sectors in the direction of Taurus, and incorporates 9 sentient species.
+Nominally, the Union is a coalition of independent nations, but in practice it is a military protectorate dominated by the Loroi.

 The Loroi are remarkably humanlike in appearance,